-NEW ENGLAND ASSOCIATION The New England Association of Schools and Colleges accredits the Bristol Technical Education Center high school program.
+NEW ENGLAND ASSOCIATION OF SCHOOLS AND COLLEGES the Bristol Technical Education Center high school program.

 Prohibition of Discrimination

 The State of Connecticut Department of Education is committed to a policy of equal opportunity/affirmative action for all qualified persons and equal access to Boy Scouts of America and other designated youth groups.
 The Department of Education does not discriminate in any employment practice, education program, or educational activity on the basis of race, color, religious creed, sex, age, national origin, ancestry, marital status, sexual orientation, gender identity or expression, disability (including, but not limited to, mental retardation, past or present history of mental disability, physical disability or learning disability), genetic information, or any other basis prohibited by Connecticut state and/or federal nondiscrimination laws.
 The Department of Education does not unlawfully discriminate in employment and licensing against qualified persons with a prior criminal conviction.
 Inquiries regarding Connecticut Technical Education and Career System's nondiscrimination policies and practices should be directed to: